elsa-workflows/elsa-documentation/v3/src/pages/docs/core-concepts/input-output.md

 Activities can receive input and return output.

-Input is provided via an activity's <c>ActivityExecutionContext</c> object, which is passed to the <c>ExecuteAsync</c> method.
+Input is provided via an activity's `ActivityExecutionContext` object, which is passed to the `ExecuteAsync` method.

-Output can be set via the <c>ActivityExecutionContext</c> object.
+Output can be set via the `ActivityExecutionContext` and `ExpressionExecutionContext` objects

-The following is an example of an activity that receives input and returns output:
+The following is an example of a custom activity that receives input and returns output:

 ```clike
 public class Sum : CodeActivity<int>